pusle/ember-drupal-waterwheel/README.md

 This adds a few support libraries to your project, as well as an Adapter and Serializer that handle JSON API communication with the Drupal backend.
 An Authenticator, Authorizer, and Session Service are also installed to manage OAuth2.
-Finally, a User model is added to store user entities fetched from the Drupal backend, which is needed to support authentication.
+Finally, a "user" model is added to store user entities fetched from the Drupal backend (which is needed to support authentication.)

 Some configuration settings are added to your app's `config/environment.js` file.
-These will need to be customized to point to your Drupal backend site and OAuth settings (see [Drupal Site Configuration](#drupal-site-configuration)), and to specify which Drupal entities you'll be pulling data in for.
+These will need to be customized to point to your Drupal backend site and OAuth settings (see [Drupal Site Configuration](#drupal-site-configuration)), as well as to specify which Drupal entities you'll be pulling data in for.

 ### Using Drupal Built-in Entities